-JOSEPH V. KAPLAN, a founding principal in the firm, received his undergraduate degree from the Pennsylvania State University in 1975, and his Juris Doctor in 1978 from Gonzaga University.
+JOSEPH V. KAPLAN received his undergraduate degree from the Pennsylvania State University in 1975, and his Juris Doctor in 1978 from Gonzaga University.
 In 1979, Mr. Kaplan received a Master of Laws, LL.M. from the George Washington University National Law Center, specializing in Labor and Employment Law.

 Mr. Kaplan’s first position was with the National Treasury Employees Union (NTEU), where he was involved in labor litigation and negotiations.
 In 1986, Mr. Kaplan entered the private practice of law, concentrating in labor and employment law, as an associate with the firm of Passman & Broida.
 In January 1989, Mr. Kaplan opened his own legal practice under the name of Joseph V. Kaplan, P.C.
 By the end of that year, Messrs.
 Passman and Kaplan agreed to merge their firms under the name of Passman & Kaplan, P.C.

-In addition to practicing law, Mr. Kaplan is a frequent lecturer at professional seminars concerning various labor and employment law topics.
+In addition to practicing law, Mr. Kaplan was a frequent lecturer at professional seminars concerning various labor and employment law topics.

-Mr. Kaplan is an active member of the bars of the District of Columbia and the State of Maryland.
+Mr. Kaplan was an active member of the bars of the District of Columbia and the State of Maryland.